betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc.md

 - ESCs can support brushed or brushless motors, although brushed motors tend to only be seen in older, very lightweight quadcopters.
 - The ESC takes motor commands from the Flight Controller and outputs pulses of power to accelerate or decelerate each motor.
 - Dshot is the preferred protocol for the FC to control ESCs.
 Dshot variants are named by update speed - Dshot150, Dshot300 and Dshot600.
-- Older ESCs may use alternative protocols like PWM, multishot, oneshot, and proshot.
+- Older ESCs may use alternative protocols like PWM, Multishot, Oneshot, and Proshot.
 Only Dshot supports the telemetry needed for RPM filtering.
 - Betaflight is enhanced by the ability of modern ESCs to supply in-band telemetry back to the Flight Controller via the Dshot protocol.
 - Using telemetry from ESC to FC in addition to the normal motor commands from FC to ESC is referred to as Bidirectional Dshot.
 - Bidirectional Dshot is different from the bidirectional motors settings.
 Bidirectional motor setting is used to enable the propellers to spin backwards and is used in the 3D Flight Mode, it is a separate feature and not required for Dshot Telemetry.